deepbodra97/cuda-parallel-shortest-path/README.txt

 	outputFormat=none|print|write
-	print=prints distance and path info on screen write=distance and path info on screen
-	none=doesnt print or write distance and path [use this to time the kernels]
+	print=prints distance and path info on screen write=distance and path is written in a file named fw{algorithm}.txt in "output" folder none=doesnt print or write distance and path [use this to time the kernels]

 	sample command